ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 **Figure 2:** Onion Architecture.
 From left to right: Infrastructure layer, Service layer, Repository layer, Domain entities.

 Onion Architecture divides our program into multiple layers.
-The outer layers depend on the layers under it.
+The outer layers depend on the layers to the right.

 The innermost circle of the model is the **Domain Entities**.
 It contains the fundamental entities of our program; Author and Cheep.
 It has no external dependencies.